 WORKING AT ANIMAL EQUALITY

-- Each new employee is assigned a “buddy” as part of their onboarding.
-Their buddy is a colleague from outside their department who acts as someone who informally helps the new employee get acclimated to Animal Equality and in some instances, to a new city.
+- Each new employee is assigned a “buddy” for onboarding.
+Their buddy is a colleague from outside their department who acts as someone who informally helps the new employee get acclimated to Animal Equality and, in some instances, to a new city.

-- We have a very robust onboarding plan that covers general Animal Equality information as well as department specific training for each new employee’s role.
-We also provide a Training Resource Index that lists all of our required and recommended trainings, readings and other resources that will help an employee get integrated into their role and the organization as quickly as possible.
+- We have a robust onboarding plan covering general Animal Equality information and department-specific training for each new employee’s role.
+We also provide a training resource index that lists all of our required and recommended training, readings, and other resources to help employees integrate into their roles and the organization as quickly as possible.

-- We have budget set aside for ongoing training and development, and make it available to employees through a training request process to ensure consistency and fairness in access to training.
+- We have a budget set aside for ongoing training and development and make it available to employees through a training request process to ensure consistency and fairness in access to training.

-- We really value learning so we make it a priority.
-In addition to access to external training we also lead internal trainings frequently.
-Some recent topics have included: conflict resolution, fostering a culture of feedback, and nonviolent communication.
+- We value learning and constant improvement, so we make it a priority.
+In addition to access to external training, we also lead internal training frequently.
+Some recent topics have included sessions on communications, copywriting, web editing, fostering a culture of feedback, nonviolent communication, and campaigning.

-- At Animal Equality we use Objectives and Key Results (OKRs), a framework for defining and tracking objectives and their outcomes, as our annual goal setting method.
+- At Animal Equality, we use Objectives and Key Results (OKRs) as our annual goal-setting method for defining and tracking objectives and their outcomes.
 We find that OKRs help with transparency, clarifying expectations, and linking each employee’s work to the overall objectives and mission of the organization.

 - We take the guessing out of understanding what is expected of our employees.
-We train all of our staff on our Standards of Conduct, outlining our internal values as well as the behavior we expect all employees to exhibit throughout their employment with Animal Equality.
+We train all of our staff on Standards of Conduct, outlining our internal values and the behavior we expect all employees to exhibit throughout their employment with Animal Equality.
 Additionally, we have a Code of Ethics document that outlines our ethical obligations to our donors.

 We host international Sharing & Learning sessions one to two times per month where we invite all staff to join a video presentation led by an expert on a topic related to our work.

-We regularly interview our staff and conduct an annual survey to help us better understand their employee experience and the ways in which we can improve as an organization.
+We conduct an annual engagement survey to help us better understand the ways in which we can improve as an organization.
 We want to make sure our employees feel heard.

-We host weekly water cooler chat video calls in the US, as a way to connect our remote staff with one another and with employees in the office in a casual way that they may not otherwise have the opportunity for.
+We host weekly water cooler chat video calls as a way to connect our remote staff with employees in a casual way that they may not otherwise have the opportunity for.

 How we maintain a work/life balance

-We allow all employees to take time off when they need it – we offer a very generous vacation allowance across our offices.
+At Animal Equality, all employees take time off when needed – we offer a generous vacation allowance across our offices.
 We respect that time off.

 We respect people’s work hours and time zones by not scheduling meetings outside of work hours when possible.
-We ask everyone to set themselves to away or busy on our instant messaging platform when they are, and we really try to respect that by not messaging unless something is urgent.
-Similarly, we rarely send each other emails on the weekends and when we do, we usually state: “No need to reply over the weekend!” and we actually mean it.
-We have a shared vacation and travel calendar that everyone in the organization uses so we know not to reach out to someone when they are out of office.
+We also encourage teams not to have or take meetings on Fridays as part of an effort to ensure there is a day for deep work and focus.
+Similarly, we rarely send each other emails on the weekends, and when we do, we usually state: “No need to reply over the weekend!” and we mean it.
+We have a shared vacation and travel calendar that everyone in the organization uses, so we know not to reach out to someone when they are out of the office.
 Our email activity chart drops to practically zero on the weekends.

-We allow flexible working hours as needed, and also offer compensatory and/or overtime whenever an employee works more than a regular work schedule.
-We are also open to remote work when the role allows for it.
-And when it doesn’t, we have a companion animal-friendly office so employees don’t have to worry about spending money on dog walkers.
-And for the times when our personal lives need to come first, we have extended our sick and bereavement days to non-human animals.
+We allow flexible working hours as needed and for the times when our personal lives need to come first, we have extended our sick and bereavement days to non-human animals.